serenity-is/docs/framework/authorization.md

 ## Authorization Attributes

-In Serenity applications permissions control access to resources like navigation, pages and service calls.
+In Serenity applications permissions control access to resources like navigation, pages, and service calls.

 Permissions can be assigned directly to users or indirectly through assigned roles which can also have a set of permissions.